Sound Demixing Challenge 2023 Music Demixing Track Technical Report: TFC-TDF-UNet v3: Leaderboard A B

 If we randomly chunk a noisy target source at training time, each chunk will have different amounts (e.g., duration, loudness) of label-noise.
 We gain on the fact that some chunks can be clean and these clean chunks can be filtered using its training loss.
 Intuitively, target source chunks with more noise are likely to produce higher training loss since they lack instrument-related patterns such as timbre.

-To train with clean chunks as much as possible, we use a loss masking scheme where for each training batch, elements with high loss were discarded before weight update.
+To reduce the negative effects of these noisy chunks and train mostly on clean chunks, we use a loss masking scheme where for each training batch, elements with high loss were discarded before weight update.
 Specifically, for each batch and each class, we masked out per-element losses greater than the $q$-quantile and left $q$ as a hyperparameter.
 For our final submissions, we used a batch size of 6 and discarded 4 chunks per batch and class.